 Durban is the friendly city

-The people from Durban are very warm and welcoming.
+Another one of the reasons to visit Durban is that the people from Durban are very warm and welcoming.
 Random people will start conversations, they are helpful and very friendly.
 At least that is my personal experience.

 Durban is very laid back